-“PROMISE” is a new family musical based upon the Coretta Scott King Award-winning book and Reading Rainbow favorite, “Uncle Jed’s Barbershop” (option secured), written by Margaree King Mitchell and illustrated by James Ransome.
+“JED” is a new family musical based upon the Coretta Scott King Award-winning book and Reading Rainbow favorite, “Uncle Jed’s Barbershop” (option secured), written by Margaree King Mitchell and illustrated by James Ransome.

 Margaree King Mitchell, Author of the underlying book, “Uncle Jed’s Barbershop”:

 I absolutely loved it!
 Seeing the characters I created come to life is simply amazing.
 The songs draw you into the story from the very beginning.
 I laughed!
 I cried!
 If you loved the book, you must see the show!
 You will love the show even if you haven’t read the book!

 In 1962, forty-something Jean Carter leaves Detroit and her secure but dead-end job at a bank to return to her childhood home in Arkansas: Her beloved septuagenarian uncle Jed has fallen ill, and he stubbornly refuses to give up on his dream of building his own barbershop, even though it has been continually sidetracked for more than 30 years.
 Jed’s wife, Twyla, pleads with Jean to talk sense into her uncle, and to convince him to settle into his life and age.
 Jean’s parents agree with this plan, but are just as pleased to have their estranged daughter back home again, after many years away up North.
 Jed, wise to the family situation, convinces Jean to stay in Arkansas for longer than she originally intended, so that she can judge for herself if he is too old to work towards his shop.
 Jed’s ultimate intention, however, is for Jean to help him open the shop, and to keep the promise they made to one another long ago to do so.